msuhanov/regf/Windows registry file format specification.md

 This field is not used as of Windows XP.

 ##### Flags
-In Windows XP and Windows Server 2003, the first 4 bits are reserved for user flags (set via the *NtSetInformationKey()* call, read via the *NtQueryKey()* call).
+In Windows XP and Windows Server 2003, the first 4 bits, counting from the most significant bit, are reserved for user flags (set via the *NtSetInformationKey()* call, read via the *NtQueryKey()* call).
 Other bits have the following meaning:

 Mask|Name|Description
 ---|---|---